Ford Sierra: New Zealand

-Whereas British buyers rued the absence of a saloon version of the Sierra, in New Zealand, it was the absence of an estate (station wagon) there that customers missed, when Ford New Zealand replaced the Cortina with the Ford Telstar range.
-In order to fill the gap in the market, Ford introduced the Sierra wagon in 1984, in spite of opposition at Ford Asia Pacific and from the Detroit headquarters.
-This was assembled locally from imported CKD ("completely knocked down") kits.
+Whereas British buyers rued the absence of a saloon version of the Sierra, in New Zealand it was the absence of an estate that customers missed, when Ford New Zealand replaced the Cortina with the Ford Telstar range in 1983, relying on stocks of the Cortina wagon in the interim.
+In order to fill the gap in the market, Ford introduced the Sierra wagon in 1984.
+This was in spite of opposition at Ford Asia Pacific and from the Detroit headquarters.
+However, as Ford New Zealand was able to meet orders for alloy wheels for export to Australia and Europe, it was able to price the Sierra competitively with the Telstar.
+This was assembled locally from imported CKD ("completely knocked down") kits, with assembly beginning in March 1984, before the model was released in June of that year.
 The wagon was offered in 1.6- (base) and 2.0-litre "L" and "Ghia" models initially, and proved to be a strong seller.
-The then Prime Minister, Sir Robert Muldoon, used a Sierra as his personal transport and would drive it to his office in the government building known as the Beehive.
+The then Prime Minister, Sir Robert Muldoon, used a Sierra as his personal transport, and would drive it to his office in the government building known as the Beehive.
+However, this was a specially imported one-off hatchback version, which replaced his Triumph 2000.
 New Zealand was the only market in the world where both the Telstar and the Sierra were offered next to each other.

-In one month in 1987, the facelifted Ford Sierra, by then a single station wagon model, was the country's top-selling car range.
+A first facelift c.
+1985 aligned the frontal appearance of all models and the three-speed automatic option was replaced by Ford’s new A4LD four-speed unit.
+A 1987 facelift again changed frontal appearance, among other updates.
+In addition, the range was rationalized to the single L trim level, due to the increased German content in the Sierra Ghia, which would incur a higher rate of import duty.
+In one month that year, single estate model line was the country's top-selling car range.
 A few fully built-up 2.3 V6 five-doors and XR4i three-doors were also imported from 1984.